jsdclxvi/Reforestation/README.md

-## I went to the zoo the other day, there was only one dog in it.
-It was a shitzu.
+## Did you hear the joke about the wandering nun?
+She was a roman catholic.